Isaakkamau/UpToDateAI/README.md

 # UpToDateAI

-UpToDateAI is a Python package for crawling websites and converting their content into Markdown format.
-It uses Scrapy for web crawling and various libraries for content extraction and conversion.
+UpToDateAI is a Python package designed to fetch and provide the latest documentation about recently released programming frameworks to AI models.
+This package helps bridge the gap between AI model training cut-off dates and the latest developments in the programming world.

 ## Installation